 Forests, orchards, freshwater swamps and backyard gardens.
-Usually live alone, generally only coming together with another hummingbird to mate.
+Usually lives alone, generally only coming together with another hummingbird to mate.

 Visits the Chesapeake Bay watershed from late spring through early autumn.
 Flies nearly 1,000 miles round-trip each year as it migrates to and from its breeding grounds.

 To feed, the hummingbird uses its needle-like bill to sip nectar from red, tubular flowers such as crossvine and cardinal flower.
+It may also feed on insects and spiders.
 It hovers in the air while feeding.

 Hawks, blue jays and domestic cats are a few hummingbird predators.

 Hummingbirds are unique because they can fly backwards and upside down.
-Their wings beat up to 70 times per second.
+Their wings beat about 53 times per second.

 The hummingbird gets its name from the humming sound made by its rapid wing beats.
 Males will emit a single warning note if another male enters their breeding territory.

 Males establish a mating territory, performing a courtship display for any female that enters.
 During his courtship display, a male’s wings can beat more than twice as fast as normal.
 After mating, the male and female separate.
 The female builds a tiny, 2-inch nest in a tree above an open area.
-She lays an average of two eggs, which she incubates for 10-14 days.
-The chicks leave the best 18-22 days after hatching.
+She lays an average of two eggs, which she incubates for 10 to 14 days.
+The chicks leave the nest 18 to 22 days after hatching.
 Hummingbirds can live up to nine years in the wild.